Hauteclere/DRFmasterclass/walkthrough.md

 : The motherlode!
 This file is arguably the most important file in any Django project.
 It specifies the parameters under which our project operates.
 We'll talk through these in class, but if you're reading back through this info later, you can take a look [here](https://docs.djangoproject.com/en/3.1/ref/settings/) for (a lot!) more info.

-# Step 2: Creating a custom user model
+# Step 2: Creating a Custom User Model

 ## Starting a 'users' app:
 Django ships with some builtin classes for handling users.
 By default, it will use the [User](https://docs.djangoproject.com/en/3.1/ref/contrib/auth/#django.contrib.auth.models.User) model, but any serious project should plan to swap in a custom model as the first major step of development.